Sri Krishna: I am the author of Vedanta, from Me comes Knowledge, Bhagavad Gita 15.15

 Example of Chapter 18 of the Bhagavad Gita

-Bhagavad Gita: Yoga of Liberation by Renunciation
+Bhagavad Gita: The Yoga of Liberation through Renunciation

-Recitation of the Bhagavad Gita in Spanish (Pedro Nonell)
+Bhagavad Gita Recitation in Spanish (Pedro Nonell)

 2- Gita Makaranadam by Swami Vidya Prakashananda